 There is nothing major but when you consume too much of junk food, you are definitely going to impact your dental hygiene.
 The acids in all products which are starchy and sugary makes it easy for your teeth to lose their ability to retain their strength.

-So to prevent tooth decay, there are some things you can actually do:
+So to prevent cavities and tooth decay, there are some things you can actually do:

-- Brush your teeth at least twice a day.
+- Teeth cleanings is important.
+Brush your teeth at least twice a day.
 That too with fluoride toothpaste.
 It is also best that you brush your teeth at least after every meal.
 Also when you are about to sleep.

 - You should also make sure that you are also cleaning between the teeth.
 This means you should be flossing on a regular basis.
 When you floss, you are actually cleaning in those spaces which are hard to reach.